jspars/ml-psych/README.md

 1. [Download and install nodejs for your operating system.](https://nodejs.org/en/download)
 2. Clone this repository, and change to that newly created directory from your terminal (PowerShell for Windows, Bash for Linux, Mac, WSL):

+>[!IMPORTANT]
+>You will likely need to install git for your terminal, and, most critically, generate and add SSH authentication keys to your GitHub account.
+That is far beyond the scope of this README.

    ```bash
     git clone git@github.com:jspars/ml-psych.git
     ```